mjr4077au/PSAppDeployToolkit.WinGet/README.md

 More people ask for WinGet support in PSAppDeployToolkit than any other feature, so here's an implementation from one of PSAppDeployToolkit's very own developers.

-## Getting Started

-### Prerequisites

-From PowerShell, run `& .\actions_bootstrap.ps1` to install the required pre-requisites.
-This is only needed once.

-### Building

-From PowerShell, run `Invoke-Build -File .\src\PSAppDeployToolkit.WinGet.build.ps1`, which will compile this module (and your own if you use this project as your basis).

-### Installation

-From PowerShell, run `Install-Module -Name PSAppDeployToolkit.WinGet`, which will install the module, as well as PSAppDeployToolkit if you don't already have it.

-### Quick start
+## Quick start

+Below are some quick commands to get you started.
+Full documentation for all commands within this module is available in the [docs](/docs) folder.

-#### Installing the module
+### Installing the module

 ```PowerShell
 PS C:\> Install-Module -Name PSAppDeployToolkit.WinGet
 ```
 Installs this PowerShell module from the PSGallery.

-#### Importing the module
+### Importing the module

 ```PowerShell
 PS C:\> Import-Module -Name PSAppDeployToolkit.WinGet
 ```
 Imports this installed PowerShell module into your current runspace.

-#### Installing Microsoft Visual Studio Tools for Office
+### Installing Microsoft Visual Studio Tools for Office

 ```PowerShell
 PS C:\> Install-ADTWinGetPackage -Id Microsoft.VSTOR -Verbose